Dave Edwards (musician): Later professional work and style

-Edwards later relocated in the 1990s to the Orlando, Florida region (with his wife Phyllis and sons David and Charles) and continued to work for Disneyworld, several bands locally, and across the country.
+Edwards later relocated in the 1990s to the Orlando, Florida region (with his wife Phyllis and sons David and Charles) and continued to work for Walt Disney World, several bands locally, and across the country.
 Edwards commented on the need to move away from the difficulties of living in the Los Angeles area and wanted to relocate back to the South.

 Edwards died suddenly on August 12, 2000, of cardiac arrest at the age of 59.